 Due to staffing changes and instructor availability, we will have limited camp offerings for 2019.
 Please see our alternate opportunities listed below our Camps and make sure you are signed up for our mailing list for special opportunities this summer and in the future.

-Our summer camps introduce middle and high school students to computer science through programming projects, magic tricks and faculty presentations.
+Our summer camps introduce middle and high school students to computer science and engineering topics in a fun, inclusive week of learning.

 We recognize that our camps do not meet everyone's needs.
 Here are alternate summer opportunities for K-12 students in the Puget Sound interested in computing:

 Please note that these are not associated with the Paul G. Allen School or DawgBytes, but are other programs in the region

 - UW Summer Youth Programs: UW's Summer Youth Programs have camps in many STEM subjects, including CS

 - Pacific Science Center camps: PacSci offers several computing-focused camps including some just for girls!

 - Girls Who Code Summer Immersion Program: Seven weeks of intensive instruction in robotics, web design, and mobile development with mentorship from female engineers in industry.